stendeman/ciphix/README.md

 # ciphix

-Dit project bevat de volgende endpoint:
+This project has the following endpoints:__

-/ user text input voor sentiment analysis, met de resulterende sentiment scores /history een tabel met de volledige historie aan inputs ingevoerd door de user
+"/" user text input for sentiment analysis, showing the resulting sentiment scores__ "/history" a table with the complete history of user posts__